synestize/synestizer/Notes.md

 ECMAscript 6 is here and supported on [every browser we care about](https://kangax.github.io/compat-table/es6/), and can do [lots of coffeescript stuff](https://robots.thoughtbot.com/replace-coffeescript-with-es6) and [lots of good stuff generally](https://github.com/lukehoban/es6features#readme) It can also be transpiled to Ecmascript 5 using [babeljs](https://babeljs.io/), and [many other tools](https://github.com/addyosmani/es6-tools)

+If you want to make sure your browser has this, or any other trendy features, you can download a fresh build from http://chromium.woolyss.com/ .

 ## linear algebra options